Contrast-Security-OSS/docs/content/installation/setup/configuration/DistributedConfiguration.md

 $CONTRAST_HOME/bin/backup_db.sh
 ```

-Please move the backup taken to the external MySQL database host and make a note of the path.
+Move this backup to the external MySQL database host and make a note of the path.

-### Restore the Database
+### Restore the database

-Before you restore to your external database host, make sure that you have created your schema, user, and correct grants!

-Here is an example command to import a local mysql backup:
+Before you restore to your external database host, make sure that you created your schema, user, and correct grants.
+You can use this sample command to import a local MySQL backup:

 ```
 $ mysql -u username –p database_name < /path/to/backup.sql
 ```

+For more information on this process, see the article to [Create a MySQL Backup](installation-setup.html#setup-mysql).

-### Update the TeamServer Configuration
+### Update the Contrast configuration
-It is possible to edit your database configuration through the TeamServer SuperAdmin portal in a browser or using the properties editor if you prefer the command line.
-This obviously assumes the TeamServer is up and running.
-You will have to opt for the encrypted property editor if you have already shutdown the TeamServer for the maintenance window.

-*Either of these changes will require a restart of your TeamServer*
+You can edit your database configuration through the SuperAdmin portal or the properties editor.
+If you already shutdown Contrast for the maintenance window, you must use the encrypted property editor.
+Either of these changes requires you to restart of Contrast.

 #### SuperAdmin Portal

 1. Log in to Contrast TeamServer
 2. Assume SuperAdmin role
 3. Click "System Settings" from the top right drop down menu.